This post may contain affiliate links which help support Girls Can Grill.

 You can make hand pies with puff pastry or flaky pie crust.

 Hand pies can be sweet or savory.
 Some savory fillings include leftover meat, cheese and veggies.
-Hand pies can be sweet or savory.

-Some savory fillings include leftover meat, cheese and veggies.
-You can even make chicken pot pie or hand pies with Thanksgiving leftovers.
+You can add pineapple glazed ham and Swiss cheese.
+Or make chicken pot pie or hand pies with Thanksgiving leftovers

 For sweet hand pies, use apple filling, blueberry pie filling, peach pie filling or Pumpkin Butter.
 Sprinkle coarse sugar or turbinado sugar on top of the egg wash.